 The carrying value of property and equipment is evaluated when certain events or changes in circumstances indicate that the carrying amount may exceed fair value.
 Fair value is calculated by estimating cash flows produced by the assets over their remaining useful lives.
 If undiscounted projected cash flows are less than the carrying amount, an impairment would be recognized.
-No impairments were identified during 2020.
+No impairments were identified during 2021.

 Income Taxes - The Organization has been granted an exemption from federal income taxes under Internal Revenue Code Section 501(c)(3) except for income generated from unrelated business activities.
 Unrelated business activities include rental income on debt financed property and travel agency services.
-Income tax expense on income from these activities was \$40,738 and \$103,275 for the years ended September 30, 2020 and 2019, respectively, and is included in other expenses in the statement of activities.
+Income tax benefit on losses from these activities was \$62,801 for the year ended September 30, 2021.
+Income tax expense on income from these activities was \$40,738 for the year ended September 30, 2020, and is included in other expenses in the statement of activities.